ethdebug/solidity-data-representation/src/locations-detailed.md

 are treated the same as named output parameters for these purposes.

 ### Memory in detail
+{"gitdown": "scroll-up", "upRef": "#user-content-locations-in-detail", "upTitle": "Back to Locations in Detail"}

 We won't discuss layout in memory since, as mentioned, we only access it via pointers.
 We'll break this down into sections depending on what type of